Walloon railway station

-Walloon railway station is located on the Main line in Queensland, Australia.
-It serves the Ipswich suburb of Walloon.
-It was formally opened on 31 July 1865 at the same time as the line.
+Walloon is a railway station operated by Queensland Rail on the Ipswich/Rosewood line.
+It opened in 1865 and serves the Ipswich suburb of Walloon.
+It is a ground level station, featuring two side platforms.

 Services

 Walloon is served by Citytrain network services from Rosewood to Ipswich.
 Most services terminate at Ipswich although some peak-hour services continue to Bowen Hills and Caboolture.